-In addition to listing the opening and closing times for the numerous dining venues onboard, the HUB app also contains the operating hours for things like Guest Services, the Shore Excursions desk, the spa, shops, photo gallery, sports deck… you name it.
+In addition to listing the opening and closing times for the numerous bars and restaurants onboard, the HUB app also contains the operating hours for things like Guest Services, the Shore Excursions desk, the spa, shops, photo gallery, sports deck, and more.

 7. Check your bill